JoBioux/Robo-Librarian/README.md

                  Scale to fit the page.
 An example setup for ARA&A:
                                         162% on 11*17 Borderless

+Basic usage :

+  Download the full "robo-Librarian/" folder.

-Basic usage : Copy your PDF to the "robo-Librarian" folder and use your terminal and go to "robo-Librarian/code".
+  Copy your PDF to the "robo-Librarian" folder and use your terminal and go to "robo-Librarian/code".
               Then, execute robo-librarian.py and give it the path to your PDF.

             For Windows :